emer/axon/README.md

 * `CyclePost` on all `Layer`s: a hook for specialized algorithms.

-* `SendSynCa` and `RecvSynCa` on all `Prjn`s: update synapse-level calcium (Ca) for any neurons that spiked (on either the send or recv side).
+* `SynCaSend` and `SynCaRecv` on all `Prjn`s: update synapse-level calcium (Ca) for any neurons that spiked (on either the send or recv side).
 This is expensive computationally because it goes through synapses (but only for neurons that actually spiked).

 All of the relevant parameters and most of the equations are in the [`axon/act.go`](axon/act.go),  [`axon/inhib.go`](axon/inhib.go), and [`axon/learn.go`](axon/learn.go) which correspond to the `Act`, `Inhib` and `Learn` fields in the `Layer` struct.
 Default values of parameters are shown in comments below.